 Thanks to digital signage technology, cities, councils and bus companies have been able to supercharge the digital bus stop scene.

-Can’t wait?
-Click the button below and get answers in seconds from one of our smart bus shelter experts.
+Canโt wait?
+Click the button below and get answers in seconds from one of our team.

 What Are Smart Bus Stops And Smart Bus Shelters?

-Put simply, a smart bus stop (or smart bus shelter) is a bus stop that features an integrated digital screen.
+A smart bus stop (or smart bus shelter) is a bus stop that features an integrated digital screen.
 The digital screens are often installed at bus shelters that feature rain cover and a bench.
-In most cases, the digital screen will replace print advertisements or print material that previously existed on the sides of the bus shelter.
+In the majority of cases, digital screens replace print advertisements or print material that previously existed on the sides of the bus shelter.
 See below for an example of a typical smart bus shelter you might find in a town or city.

-The digital screens are fully weatherproof and vandal-proof giving users peace of mind regarding lifetime value, content deployment and maintenance costs.
+The digital screens are fully weatherproof and vandal-proof, giving peace of mind regarding lifetime value, content deployment and maintenance costs.

-Smart bus stops will be fully connected to the internet by WIFI, ethernet, or 4G.
-Through a powerful media player, users are able to control the content that is shown on screen from a remote location.
+Despite being digital, they still include classic features youโd come to expect on a standard bus shelter.
+These include lighting, solar panels on top (for more eco-friendly light powering), seating, security cameras and more.
+They are also fully connected to the internet by WIFI, ethernet, or 4G.
+Meaning, that through a powerful media player, users can control the content that is shown on screen from a remote location and update it instantly.

 Live Data Integrations for Smart Bus Schedules

 Data is powerful.
-With data integrations and live APIs, users are able to see live weather information for anywhere in the world, traffic delays, live machine performance, live sea tide times, and the list goes on… and it really does.
-With data, organisations are able to visualise nearly anything and optimise their services for employees, staff and visitors alike.
-So how can live data enhance bus stops?
+With data integrations, users can see live weather information anywhere in the world, traffic delays, live sea tide times, and much, much more.
+But how exactly does live data enhance bus stops?

-The main goal of a bus stop is to inform passengers when a bus is due to arrive.
-But what if you could do one better.
-With live bus information APIs, smart bus shelters can not only display when a bus is going to arrive in real-time, but can also let passengers know when the bus will arrive.
-It can also let passengers know of any expected delays such as road closures, live road accidents, or road works allowing them to plan their journey more efficiently.
+Well, one of the main purposes of a bus stop is to inform passengers when a bus is due to arrive.
+With live bus information APIs, however, smart bus shelters can do better.
+Not only can they display when a bus is going to arrive in real-time, but they can also let passengers know of any expected delays such as road closures, live road accidents, or road works, allowing them to plan their journey more efficiently.

-Want to learn more about how live data and API’s are being used with digital screens?
-Speak to our experts today and see how you can optimise your organisation.
+Want to learn more about how live data and APIs are being used with digital screens?

 How Much Do Smart Bus Stops Cost?